SunillaShamas/FlyingDutchman/README.md

 The detail view is presented on top of the main list view, as from the wireframes, there was a back button within the view.
 So instead of using the UINavigationController stack, I am just presenting over the list view.

 The detail screen displays `Currency`, `TimeZone` and  `Location` as per the wireframes.

+I have introduced a UIComponent `AirportDetailRow` that can be reused for the specifications we want to show in Detail view.

 ## Network:
 The app uses `Routable` and `APIService` protocols to define network access mechanism.